X

 Temporary Assistance for Needy Families (TANF)

-The Temporary Assistance for Needy Families (TANF) program provides states the necessary funding to help families in financial hardship.
-TANF primarily issues monthly cash support subsidies to families with children.
-Additionally, the program offers child care assistance, job preparation, and work assistance.
-The program is geared towards helping low-income families achieve economic self-sufficiency.
+The Temporary Assistance for Needy Families (TANF) program provides states funding to help families in financial hardship.
+TANF primarily issues monthly cash support assistance to families with children.

 The Federal government allocates funds to states to run the TANF program.